transloadit/uppy/packages/@uppy/companion/ARCHITECTURE.md

 All of this may be more trouble than it's worth if no one needs it, so I'd get some community feedback beforehand.

 ## Allow users to add new providers
 Suppose a developer wants to use Uppy with a third party API provider that we don't support.
-There needs to be some way for them to be able to add their own custom providers, hopefully without having to edit `service-dog`'s source (adding files to `server/providers`).
+There needs to be some way for them to be able to add their own custom providers, hopefully without having to edit `companion`'s source (adding files to `server/providers`).